Yahyakiani/Css_Notes/Psychology/Theories.md

 drives motivate behavior, they cannot fully explain a behavior in which the goal is not to reduce a drive but rather to maintain or even increase the level of excitement or arousal.
 Similarly, many people pursue thrilling activities such as riding a roller coaster or steering a raft down the rapids of a river
+  - **Clark Hull**

-- **Homeostasis**, the body’s tendency to maintain a steady internal state, underlies primary drives.
-Using feedback loops, homeostasis brings deviations in body functioning back to an optimal state, similar to the way a thermostat does.
+- **Homeostasis**, the body’s tendency to maintain a steady internal state, underlies primary drives.
+Using feedback loops, homeostasis brings deviations in body functioning back to an optimal state, similar to the way a thermostat does.

 - **Arousal approaches to motivation**  According to arousal approaches to motivation, each person tries to maintain a certain level of stimulation and activity.
-As with the drivereduction model, this model suggests that if our stimulation and activity levels become too high, we try to reduce them.
+As with the drivereduction model, this model suggests that if our stimulation and activity levels become too high, we try to reduce them.
 But, in contrast to the drive-reduction model, the arousal model also suggests that if levels of stimulation and activity are too low, we will try to increase them by seeking stimulation.